jhnwu3/BioNetGMMFit/README.md

     30

 ### *Data Inputs*
+All data inputs are taken from the Data directory.
+By default, a set of randomly generated data points have been provided for the 3 species linear case for both X_0 and Y_0.
+For more run example data, look into the folder titled

+    example

+provided in this repo.

 All data must be loaded in csv format.
 Make sure to load your "base" or initial sample values into X_0.csv, which will be evolved using the differential equation model selected.